Kinetic Initial Conditions for Inflation: Generic nature of kinetic dominance

 We shall restrict our attention to the very broad class of cosmological models that satisfy:

-for some positive constant $\vellim$.
-This condition demands that there is some epoch before which the inflaton evolves in a purely monotonic manner, which we shall refer to as a {\em steadily moving inflaton}.
-In this case, we find that the kinetic dominance condition \eref{eqn:kddef} is entirely generic as $a \to 0$, and holds independently of the form of the potential $V(\phi)$.
+for some positive constant \(\vellim\).
+This condition demands that there be some epoch before which the inflaton evolves in a purely monotonic manner, which we shall refer to as a {\em steadily moving inflaton}.
+In this case, we find that the kinetic dominance condition~\eqref{eqn:kddef} is entirely generic as \(a \to 0\), and holds independently of the form of the potential \(V(\phi)\).

-From \eref{eqn:kddef} it is then possible to show that the Universe emerges from a singularity at a finite time in the past, which can be set to $t=0$.
-In addition, kinetic dominance also implies that the (kinetic) energy density of the inflaton dominates the energy densities all of the other components $\{\rho_i\}$ at early times, provided that $w_i<1$.
+From~\eqref{eqn:kddef} it is then possible to show that the Universe emerges from a singularity at a finite time in the past, which can be set to \(t=0\).
+In addition, kinetic dominance also implies that the (kinetic) energy density of the inflaton dominates the energy densities of all of the other components \(\{\rho_i\}\) at early times, provided that \(w_i<1\).
 We shall leave the proof of these statements until \Sref{sec:consequences_of_kinetic_dominance}.

-We shall now prove the generic nature of kinetic dominance, i.e.\ that \eref{eqn:conditions} implies \eref{eqn:kddef}.
-The proof runs as follows: {\Alph{enumi}} \begin{enumerate} \item A new variable $\Nflat$, termed the effective $e$-folds is introduced.
-This new variable enables one to assume without loss of generality that the potential $V(\phi)$ is positive. \item The time coordinate $t$ is re-scaled to a new time-like coordinate $\tau$, termed {\em Halliwell}\/ time.
-This removes the majority of the potential-dependence, and the two equations condense into a single equation in a new variable $u$.; \item The Hamilton--Jacobi representation is then utilised, exchanging Halliwell time for the field $\phi$.
-The field $\phi$ is then rescaled to a new variable $\psi$, absorbing the Hubble parameter and implicitly all of the $\{\rho_i\}$ dependence.
-One final monotonic transformation of the dependent variable $u$ is made, leaving a single differential equation for a function $y$ with $\psi$ as the independent variable. \item The resulting equation has the property that, for any given potential $V(\phi)$, there is at most a single solution $f(\psi)$ that is both finite and positive.
-All other positive solutions $y(\psi)$ are divergent.
-When interpreted, a positive $y(\psi)$ corresponds to a steadily moving inflaton, and a diverging $y(\psi)$ represents a kinetically dominated universe. \end{enumerate}
+We shall now prove the generic nature of kinetic dominance, i.e.\ that~\eqref{eqn:conditions} implies~\eqref{eqn:kddef}.
+The proof runs as follows: {\Alph{enumi}} \begin{enumerate} \item A new variable \(\Nflat\), termed the effective \(e\)-folds is introduced.
+This new variable enables one to assume without loss of generality that the potential \(V(\phi)\) is positive. \item The time coordinate \(t\) is re-scaled to a new time-like coordinate \(\tau\), termed {\em Halliwell\/} time.
+This removes the majority of the potential-dependence, and the two equations condense into a single equation in a new variable \(u\). \item The Hamilton-Jacobi representation is then utilised, exchanging Halliwell time for the field \(\phi\).
+The field \(\phi\) is then rescaled to a new variable \(\psi\), absorbing the Hubble parameter and implicitly all of the \(\{\rho_i\}\) dependence.
+One final monotonic transformation of the dependent variable \(u\) is made, leaving a single differential equation for a function \(y\) with \(\psi\) as the independent variable. \item The resulting equation has the property that, for any given potential \(V(\phi)\), there is at most a single solution \(f(\psi)\) that is both finite and positive.
+All other positive solutions \(y(\psi)\) are divergent.
+When interpreted, a positive \(y(\psi)\) corresponds to a steadily moving inflaton, and a diverging \(y(\psi)\) represents a kinetically dominated universe. \end{enumerate}